AlexanderHerlan/syncpy/README.md

 	private_key   =
 	password      = bar

-You only need 1 project minimum, but you can store as many as you would like (not just the 3 I've included), as long as they follow the basic structure shown above.
+You only need 1 project minimum in your sync.config file for sync.py to work, but you can store as many as you would like (not just the 3 I've included), as long as they follow the basic structure shown above.

 Breaking down the .config variables